rugbyprof/5143-Operating-Systems/Assignments/P02/README.md

 - This should have a delay between commands so it can be seen running.
 - Using python rich, you can have fun with it and format the output however you want, as long as you stay within the spirit of the command.
 - I've provided a mocked up example walkthrough [here](./walkthrough.py).
+- Lastly, showing changes in your sql database would be helpful as part of your walkthrough.